ttbond/mako_classifier/README.md

 * testData: three vcf files from Mako which can be used to test the script
 * src: srcipts
-* model: a model trained with NA19240.
-Current version dose not support customised model training.
+* model: a model trained with HG00514 and HG00733.

-To run the script:
+In general, this classifier contains two steps, including training and prediction.
+##### Step1: Model training
+The model we constructed is a neural network with three layers, including the input layer, the LSTM layer and a dense layer for output.
+It is trained on the SV datasets with high confidence, including real samples and simulated samples.
+Three kinds of SV types are used to train the model, including DEL, INS (DUP included) and INV.
+The details of model training is showed in *mako_classifier/src/scorer_lstm.py* .
+Current version dose not support customised model training, thus a well trained model is provided at *mako_classifier/model/simuModel.h5* .
+##### Step2: Prediction

+To predict new samples:
 ```sh
 cd /path/to/mako_classifier/
 bash mako_classifier.sh [input] [directory] [output]